mlcommons/medperf/docs/getting_started/data_owner_demo.md

 For submitting the results of executing the benchmark models on your data in the future, you must associate your data with the benchmark.

-Once you have submitted your dataset to the server, it will be assigned a server UID, which you can find by running `medperf dataset ls --mine`.
+Once you have submitted your dataset to the MedPerf server, it will be assigned a server UID, which you can find by running `medperf dataset ls --mine`.
 Your dataset's server UID is also `1`.

 Run the following command to request associating your dataset with the benchmark: